 - A. Department patrol officers are responsible for conducting preliminary investigations.
 These preliminary duties include, but are not limited to: - 1.
 Interviewing the complainant. - 2.
 Observing and noting all conditions, remarks, and events. - 3.
 Reporting the incident fully and accurately. - 4.
 Locating and identifying all witnesses and offenders at the scene. - 5.
 Maintaining the crime scene, protecting and/or collecting evidence. - 6.
 Requesting a supervisor, the DOC, or other assistance when appropriate. - B. Patrol officers may conduct follow-up investigations in cases where they can perform tasks that would significantly contribute to a successful conclusion of the case.
-The approval of the officer's supervisor must be secured before additional follow-up investigation is conducted by the officer.
-Officers shall conduct the follow-up investigation while in uniform and during on-duty hours unless otherwise approved by their supervisor.
+Officer(s) shall request approval from their supervisor prior to conducting follow-up investigations.
+Officers shall conduct the follow-up investigation while in uniform and during onduty hours unless otherwise approved by their supervisor.
 Officers shall file supplemental reports, lab requests, and other reports as needed to their supervisor.
 All other follow-up investigations shall be the responsibility of the Detective Bureau. - C. Detective Bureau personnel shall conduct preliminary investigations and follow-up investigations on all self-initiated calls and calls assigned by a supervisor.
 The primary investigator or other investigators assigned to an incident shall be responsible for the completion of reports.
 In the absence of a supervisor, patrol officers shall accept direction from investigators at crime scenes and when needed to assist investigators in the field.